Main Exhibit Area

 The U.S. Space & Rocket Center (USSRC) is a Smithsonian Affiliate and the Official Visitor Center for NASA’s Marshall Space Flight Center.
 The Center has one of the largest collections of rockets and space memorabilia anywhere in the world.
 Guests learn about the dramatic Space Race – NASA’s journey toward putting man on the moon – through the development of the space shuttle program and International Space Station, and look forward to private space ventures and the latest technological innovations for the future.
 The USSRC collection also includes the original Mercury and Gemini capsule trainers, the Apollo 16 capsule “Casper,” a Skylab solar array and many hands-on interactive exhibits and space travel simulators.

 The USSRC regularly features traveling exhibits from around the world.
 Click here to learn about today’s exhibit and to see what’s coming soon!
 Also, enjoy daily features on the 67-foot screen in Huntsville’s only full-dome IMAX® Theater or on the 52-foot high-definition screen in the National Geographic Theater.
-Click here for a full schedule of movies showing regularly during normal business hours.
+Click here for more information about our movies and theaters.

 Finally, make plans to go on a bus tour of Redstone Arsenal, headquarters to the Army Materiel Command and home of NASA’s Marshall Space Flight Center.
 The tour, which operates daily, includes the National Historic Landmark Redstone Test Stand, the International Space Station mission control center for experiments and the Dynamic Test Stand used to test the Saturn V rocket.